 This isn't about compatibility; it's about how you handle differences and discomfort and resentment.
 Learning how to express them and how to hear your partner's view, even when you're upset, is the hard work of intimate relationships.
 There are lots of ways to learn this: books, podcasts, friends, weekend workshops, couples therapy.

 How a couple dealt with their first disagreement sets the stage for how they will go forward.
 Most couples -- most people -- are not set up to handle conflict or express hurt/anger/resentment.
 We didn't see our parents do it well; we don't find it at work, and we rarely see it done well in the wild.
 We either bully (shout, talk over, roll our eyes) or retreat (get silent, agree when we don't agree just to stop the fight, withdraw).
 Those are what Terry Real calls Adaptive Child strategies--what we did to survive our family's dynamic as children.
-He also calls them Losing Strategies--because the relationship always loses when they're employed.
+When we are in conflict, we will lean on those strategies--which he calls Losing Strategies--because the relationship always loses when we use them..

 Just a quick reminder of those Losing Strategies: